sanujar/ocmcm/README.md

 In case there are any issues with the script, please create an issue in this GitHub repository.
 I unfortunately will not have time to respond to technical support requests; searching the internet is likely to get you a better response, faster, than I can provide.

+**Note: This is my first time using Python.
+Code quality may be questionable.
+Use with care.**